Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Personal insults and/or verbal attacks outside of specific role-play situations and all forms of harassment are prohibited and will result in a ban.

-- The utilization of glitches, exploits(macros), hacks, or bugs for personal gain will result in disciplinary action.
-There is a zero tolerance for hacking, including but not limited to script/resource injection, which will result in a permanent ban.
-If you find a glitch or in-game exploit, please notify the staff team by opening a ticket.
+- Using glitches, exploits (macros), hacks, or bugs for personal gain will lead to action.
+Hacking, including script or resource injection, leads to a permanent ban.
+If you find a glitch or exploit, notify staff by opening a ticket.

-- Racism, Homophobia, Transphobia, Sexism, Hate Speech, and all forms of targeted, derogatory, or abusive language will not be tolerated and will result in a permanent ban.
+- Racism, homophobia, transphobia, sexism, hate speech, or any targeted, abusive words will result in a permanent ban.

 - Suicide roleplay or self-harm roleplay of any kind is not tolerated and will result in a permanent ban.

-- Gilded RP is set in an alternate universe from real life.
-In this universe, slavery does not exist; thus, any type of roleplay involving slavery is prohibited.
+Gilded RP is in an alternate universe where slavery does not exist.
+Any roleplay involving slavery is not allowed.

-- Should disagreements or instances of rule-breaking occur in the game, all members should attempt to roleplay through them without breaking character.
-Once the scene is completed, members may then send in reports to staff.
-If the issue is urgent and must be dealt with immediately, such as a Zero Tolerance rule break, you may open a ticket to report the issue.
+- If a disagreement or rule break occurs in-game, try to roleplay through it.
+Once finished, you may report to staff.
+For urgent issues like Zero Tolerance violations, open a ticket immediately.

-- If staff deems the overall quality of roleplay subpar or inconsistent with the server's goals and values, you may be placed under evaluation by staff.
-If your in-character conduct is deemed detrimental to the overall quality of roleplay, you may be subject to disciplinary action or removal from the server entirely.
+- If your roleplay is below server standards, staff may evaluate you.
+Detrimental in-character behavior can lead to disciplinary action or removal.

 - The application to be whitelisted is in game, a quiz upon first time logging in.